nfroidure/whook/packages/whook/README.md

 ingredients and the recipe to make it work altogether.

-The recipe is your Open API (version 3.1) definition while ingredients are handlers, wrappers, services, commands and some environment configuration.
+The recipe is your Open API (version 3.1) definition while ingredients are routes, crons, consumers, wrappers, services, commands and some environment configuration.

 ## Quick start